dword64/Ow-Anti-Flag/README.md

 Simple, **Clone the Repository** and **open the Solution**, *you may need some SDK's as we are using C++ Version 17*.
 To actually *Build* the Project all you have to do is select the **Release Configuration** and... well... *build it*.

-## Why ?

-As Blizzard keeps getting more aggressive with Bans, we have decide to make this Public in an effort to stop them from blindly flailing a shotgun around and taking out every Account that may just show the *slightest* signs of being either Cheated on or being Botted by a Levelling Script.

 ## Credits